juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 If everything goes well, here's what should happen:

-- Entries will be created in your DNS zone inside AWS Route 53 according to what was configured in your ingress and in the settings of your ExternalDNS, and within a few minutes, you will be able to access your application by that name.
+- Entries will be created in your DNS zone inside AWS Route 53 according to what was configured in your ingress and the settings of your ExternalDNS, and within a few minutes, you will be able to access your application by that name.
 You can monitor the propagation using the dig tool;
 - A certificate will be automatically generated for your application.
 This can take some time for new applications;
 - We allocate two replicas for the application, and here's a very important caveat: Kubernetes will by default perform round-robin load balancing between the pods.
-In most of today's web applications, we work with sessions and, as a result, there may be scenarios where a user authenticates on one pod, and on the next request, is redirected to another where the session does not exist.
+In most of today's web applications, we work with sessions and, as a result, there may be scenarios where a user authenticates on one pod, and the next request, is redirected to another where the session does not exist.
 As a consequence, strange behaviors are presented to the user, such as redirection to the login screen, "Unauthorized" messages, intermittent access, etc. To prevent this, we usually use some service like **Redis, memcached** (which may or may not be on AWS ElastiCache), or the sticky-sessions feature, where a user is consistently sent to the same pod.

 ## Deleting Cluster
 If you want to delete the cluster you've just created, run the following command: